 There must be sufficient sechach to provide enough shade so that in a bright midday there is more shade than sun seen on the floor of the sukkah.
 The sechach has to be spread out evenly over the entire sukkah, so that there should not be any gap larger than 9.6 inches.

 Anything that is directly supporting the sechach should not be made out of materials that are not fit to be used as sechach.
-Thus, if the sechach is resting directly on the sukkah walls, and the walls are not made out of wood, strips of wood should be placed between the sukkah walls and the sechach.
-In larger sukkahs, where a framework of beams is needed to hold up the sechach, wood or bamboo poles should be used, not metal.
-Nor may the sechach be tied on with wire or fastened with any metal object.
+Thus, if the sechach does not rest directly on the sukkah walls,strips of wood should be used to support the sechach.
+In addition, the sechach should not be be tied with wire or fastened with any metal object.